Skip to content

-Find your Coast FIRE number — the amount you need saved today so your investments grow to your FIRE target by retirement without another contribution.
-Free, instant, no sign-up.
+Find your Coast FIRE number: the amount you need invested today so compound growth reaches your FIRE target by retirement with no further contributions.

 Not yet coasting